 Tips For Getting the Most Out of Attending a Trade Show

-- So NO to the scanner.
+So NO to the scanner.
 With most trade shows, you receive a badge with a bar code that exhibitors can scan as you visit their booth.
 That scan allows them to later download your contact info, including your email, phone number, and mailing address.
 If you determine a supplier is of no value to you, don't let them scan you.
 This will save you from unwanted emails and mailings.
-It will also save that supplier money, since they have to pay for each scanned lead as well as the non-wanted literature and samples they may send you.
+It will also save that supplier money, since each scanned lead costs them money from sending the non-wanted literature and samples and wasted time with follow-up phone calls.
 However, if you will likely do business with that supplier and you truly do want more information from them, by all means let them scan your badge.

 Don't be a table scraper or a scooter scooper.
 As you walk through the exhibitor floor and pass the thousands of suppliers, don't take a catalog and samples from each vendor.
 This is not a "He with the most samples wins" contest.
 You can easily differentiate the veterans from the rookies at trade shows.
 The rookies take everything (see the photo).
 The rookies I'm talking about come in all ages and years of experience.
 Why do you need 22 samples of the same letter opener?
 Do you really still get that much snail mail?
 The promotional products given away by the suppliers are really meant for trade show attendees that are actually interested in developing a business relationship with them and NOT for your grand-kids.